-You can pivot the grid on a worksheet to rearrange your data and identify insights.
+You can pivot the grid on a worksheet or a grid card on a board to rearrange your data and identify insights.

 If you pivot a grid, it removes all grid customizations except conditional formatting.

-The page builder who designs a worksheet determines whether you can pivot the grid.
+The page builder who designs a page determines whether you can pivot the grid.

 To pivot a grid: